fordxx/perp-tools/README.md

 2. Review and adjust settings in `config.example.yaml` (copy to `config.yaml` if desired).

-3. Run a single trading/monitoring cycle to see quotes, arbitrage edges, and auto-take-profit behavior (set `PYTHONPATH=src` so the package is discoverable):
+3. Run a single trading/monitoring cycle to see quotes, cost-adjusted arbitrage edges, and auto-take-profit behavior (set `PYTHONPATH=src` so the package is discoverable):

    ```bash
    PYTHONPATH=src python -m perpbot.cli cycle --config config.example.yaml